 - The waiver request will be evaluated and the Provider will be notified in writing of the decision.
 Approval letters will include instructions for Providers to follow in order to have the training requirements waived.

 - Forms can be sent electronically to DHS.BQM@illinois.gov or by fax to (217) 782-9444.

 - Waiver approval letters and other documentation should be kept in the DSP's personnel or training file, or other location accessible to Department staff.

 - If Providers have questions about the waiver forms or process, contact the Quality Enhancement Section at (217) 782-9438.

-Note: Additional information may be found in the Staff Training Reimbursement & Billing Manual.
+Note: Additional information may be found in the Staff Training Billing and Reimbursement Process Bulletin.
 Please call (217) 785-6235 if you have specific questions regarding reimbursement.